ChrIstoph3r/BlockConnect/README.md

 A simple and efficient game, exploiting algorithm knowledge (Y)

-Connect as many blocks as possible, by clicking and thereby collapsing them.
+Connect as many blocks as possible, by clicking and thereby collapsing smaller connections.
 Ultimately collapse large connections for a large score ;)

 The game provides multiple levels, custom options and a local high score.